kalekje/addtoluatexpath/README.md

 The `addtoluatexpath` package provides a convenient way to add input and Lua package paths in your document.
-You may want this package, for example, if a `.cls` or `.sty` file is located a network or cloud storage drive.
+You may want this package, for example, if a `.cls` or `.sty` file is located on a network or cloud storage drive.

 ## Usage
 * You can either pass the comma-separated paths via package options like `\RequirePackage[path1,path2]{addtoluatexpath}` in pre-amble,